Cheap self-catering holidays

 The downside is if you pay an intermediary for services supplied by someone else, Section 75 credit card protection is unlikely to apply.

-Airbnb takes a 5-15% service charge from guests for booking.
+Airbnb takes a 0-20% service charge from guests for booking (it says the fee is typically under 14.2%).
 Always click through to check the final price before choosing a property.

-If there is a serious problem with the accommodation, Airbnb may refund you under its Guest Refund Policy.
+If there is a serious problem with the accommodation, Airbnb may refund you under its Aircover policy.

 Step 3: Haggle for discounts